 I highly recommend Camp Invention to parents.
 I also recommend fostering a love of learning and an appreciation for creativity and inventive spirit all year long.
 This focus establishes self-esteem, persistence, communication and goal-setting skills that will help your child throughout life.
 Take trips to your local museums, ask your child questions to make them think about how things work and welcome their questions.
 Help them take things apart and put things together to figure out how they work.

 Have your children attended Camp Invention?
 If so, feel free to share your experiences.
-How else do you encourage your child to be inventive?
-What are your tips to inspire innovation and creativity?
+How else do you encourage your child to be innovative?
+What are your tips to ignite the inventive spark in kids?

 Looks good Scarlet!
 Those kids are definetely having a good time.
 I mostly agree with the thing about letting kids to explore during summer.
 That’s the way they are growing up and discovering life itself.